 You can control what you capture by using the privacy shutter on this camera.
 Put the shutter down when it’s not being used so that your camera can function longer.

 The camera is compatible with Skype, Google Hangouts, and Facetime.
 You can use a variety of camera settings and control them via these apps.
+Overall, it’s one of the best Octoprint webcams out there.

 - Great field of view